houhuawei23/houhuawei23/README.md

 <img align="center" style="width:50%;" src="https://github-readme-streak-stats.herokuapp.com/?user=houhuawei23" alt="houhuawei23" />
 </p>

-:snake: my github contribution grid snake (using [generate-snake-game-from-github-contribution-grid](https://github.com/marketplace/actions/generate-snake-game-from-github-contribution-grid))
+:snake: my github contribution grid snake (by [this](https://github.com/marketplace/actions/generate-snake-game-from-github-contribution-grid))

 <p align="center" style="width: 100%;">
     <img align="center" style="width: 100%;" src="https://raw.githubusercontent.com/houhuawei23/houhuawei23/output/github-contribution-grid-snake.svg" alt="houhuawei23" />
 </p>

 :closed_book: my pinned repositories
-  - I record nearly or my learning notes in [houhuawei23/Notes](https://github.com/houhuawei23/Notes), you can check and use it in [here](https://houhuawei23.github.io/Notes/).
+  - I record nearly all my learning notes in [houhuawei23/Notes](https://github.com/houhuawei23/Notes), you can check and use it in [here](https://houhuawei23.github.io/Notes/).
   - [nudt-sysyc-csc2024](https://github.com/houhuawei23/nudt-sysyc-csc2024) is the refactor repository of our csc-2024 compiler design contest.
     - its `/docs` have a lot useful information, e.g. antlr4, riscv, llvm-ir, compiler-design and so on. (all recorded in the process of the contest)